Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Abstract

 \section{Abstract}

-For a smooth projective surface $S$, Johnson, Oprea, and Pandharipande defined cohomological descendent generating series for the Quot schemes of rank-$0$ quotients of $\OO_S^{\oplus N}$.
-We prove that these series are rational in the remaining surface case $p_g(S)=0$, $\beta\neq 0$, and $N>1$.
-The proof uses a fixed-source one-parameter wall-crossing recursion of \emph{Pandharipande--Thomas} type, a factorization through pure Quot by two explicit zero-dimensional correction operators, a support-flat reduction of the first correction to relative Quot theory on curves, rationality of the resulting smooth and singular local curve factors, and a local $K$-theoretic vanishing that collapses the second correction to the universal punctual smooth-surface factor.
+For a smooth projective surface $S$, Johnson--Oprea--Pandharipande defined cohomological descendent generating series for Quot schemes of rank-$0$ quotients of $\OO_S^{\oplus N}$.
+We prove rationality of these series in the remaining cohomological surface case